EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

     .AddEntityFrameworkStores<VehicleQuotesContext>();
 ```

 The call to `AddIdentityCore` makes several Identity utility classes available to the application.
 Among those, `UserManager` is the only one we will use.
 We will use it later to... well, manage users.
 You can also see how we've set a few options related to how the user accounts are handled. `options.SignIn.RequireConfirmedAccount` controls whether new accounts need to be confirmed via email before they are available.
 With `options.User.RequireUniqueEmail`, we tell Identity to enforce uniqueness of emails on user accounts.
-And Finally the `options.Password.*` options configure the password strength requirements.
+And finally the `options.Password.*` options configure the password strength requirements.

 > You can explore all the available options in [the official docs](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.identityoptions?view=aspnetcore-6.0).